Alexandra Hui

 Alexandra (Alix) Evonne Hui (born 1980) is an American historian of science specializing in the history and psychophysics of sound, and especially of sound studies in 19th- and 20th-century Germany.
-She is an associate professor of history at Mississippi State University, and co-editor-in-chief of Isis.
+She is an associate professor of history at Mississippi State University, and was co-editor-in-chief of Isis from 2019 to 2024.

 Education and career

 Hui is originally from California, and majored in physics at Pomona College, specializing in astrophysics and astronomy and graduating in 2001.
 She went to the University of California, Los Angeles for graduate study in history, earning a master's degree in 2003 and completing her Ph.D. in 2008.